EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 - **APIs (Application Programming Interfaces)**: In dynamic web development, APIs (like REST/GraphQL endpoints) define how front-end and back-end components communicate to request and send data.
 - **Authentication and Authorization**: These processes are handled on the back-end to ensure secure access to resources and protect user data, often involving complex business logic.

-The interaction between the front-end and back-end in dynamic websites typically involves the front-end (e.g., using jQuery's AJAX capabilities) sending a request to the back-end, which then validates and processes the request, interacts with the database, and sends a response back (often in JSON or XML format) for the front-end to update the user interface.
 ---

 10. Explain the importance of version control in software development.
 Describe any two basic Git commands and how GitHub enhances collaboration among developers.

     Ans)
 ---